 However, The Manaslu region treks are heavenly-made trails and a real hidden gem.
 No doubt trekking in the Manaslu region you will encounter various old architects and Religious Beauty.

-If you have already trekked around the Annapurna circuit, then Manaslu trekking can be your great alternate trail.
+If you have already trekked around the Annapurna circuit, then Manaslu short trek can be your great alternate trail.
 It is about 180 km (111 miles) in a distance containing 16 days walk.

-The Manaslu Short trek is in a restricted area, so we need special permits like TIMS card, ACAP, and MCAP permits.
+The Manaslu Short trek is in a restricted area, so we need special permits like ACAP, and MCAP permits.
 Just getting these permits costs a lot, which makes this trek more expensive compared to Annapurna or Everest treks.
 But if you want to do a quicker 10-day Manaslu trek with everything included, it’s 890 USD per person.
 The total cost depends on things like the hotel you pick in Kathmandu, the services you get during the trek, and how many staff members are with you.
-Overall, 890 USD per person is a reasonable price for the Manaslu trek.

 The Colors of Manaslu: A Seasonal Guide to Trekking in the Region is a vivid handbook guiding adventurers through the ever-changing landscapes of Manaslu.
 From the vibrant blooms of Rhododendrons in spring to the lush greenery and mild climate of summer, each season paints a unique picture.
 Monsoons add an enchanting misty touch, while Autumn brings golden hues and winter drapes the region in pristine white.
 This guide unlocks the essence of Manaslu’s beauty year-round, allowing trekkers to choose their ideal time to explore this captivating region.
 Whether you seek blossoms, mist, or snow, this guide is your key to unlocking the kaleidoscope of Manaslu’s colors and experiences.